bermr/blackjack/README.md

-blackjack java game with 2 players and IA
+blackjack java game with 2 players